tobyschneider/tobyschneider.github.io/_posts/2015-07-11-my-first-post.markdown

 This is the first of many blog posts to come, documenting my progress in learning to develop software.

-Today I created a simple blog-like application (not the one you're currently reading) using node.js, and deployed it on [Heroku.][nodejsblog]
+Today I created a simple blog-like application (not the one you're currently reading) using node.js, and deployed it on [Heroku][nodejsblog].
-You can find the GitHub repo for the project [here.][github]
+You can find the GitHub repo for the project [here][github].

 The blog you are currently reading was made with Jekyll and hosted on [GitHub Pages][pages].
 I will continue to develop my node blog, but I will not post any updates to it for the time being.